fivetanley/ember-cli-migrator/README.md

 `ember-cli-migrator -g App -t . -s . -d appkit`

 # Testing

-You can run the tests by running `mocha` in the root folder.
+You can run the tests by running `npm test` in the root folder.

+# Running the CLI locally

+You can run `bin/ember-cli-migrator` from the root of this project and use the command line arguments above.

 # Dependencies
 The project uses [recast](https://github.com/benjamn/recast) (which uses Esprima) to walk the JavaScript AST to accurately identify exports and move the file.